CharlesZ-Chen/AlgorithmLearning/DDIA/Ch7 - Transactions.md

 ACID Consistency is a property of application.
 It describes an application-specific notion of the database is guaranteed to always hold data invariants
 (as long as application submit transactions that holds these invariants).

 #### Isolation

 Isolation described that concurrently execucting transcations are **isolated** to each other, i.e. they don't have dependencies to each other.

+For example. if one transaction makes several writes, then another transaction should see either all or none of those writes, but not some subset.

 A formal term of Isolation is **Serializability**, means concurrent transcations will have the same result to database as if they were executed serially.